alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ###Within the EU

-If the animal is classed as B, C or D, you don't need to do anything.
+If the animal is classed as Annex B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must apply for an Article 10 certificate unless you’re re-exporting live animals that were bred in captivity.
+If it’s classed as Annex A, you must apply for an Article 10 certificate unless you’re:

-You don’t need any special documents if you’re using live animals for non-commercial reasons, eg for scientific research.
+- exporting live animals for non-commercial reasons like scientific research
+- re-exporting live animals that were bred in captivity or [certain captive bred birds](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32008R0100#d1e34-14-1)

 $CTA
-You don't need a certificate for [certain captive bred birds](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32008R0100#d1e34-14-1) and there are spceial rules for [wild disabled birds of prey](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/362327/cites-gn6.pdf) (PDF, 82KB).
+There are special rules for [wild disabled birds of prey](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/362327/cites-gn6.pdf) (PDF, 82KB).
 $CTA

 ###Apply for an Article 10 certificate